Passive Realizations of Series Elastic Actuation: Effects of Plant and Controller Dynamics on Haptic Rendering

-The following assumptions are considered for the analysis: \begin{itemize} \item A linear time-invariant (LTI) model is considered.
-Therefore, nonlinear effects, such as backlash, stiction, and actuator saturation are neglected. \item Electrical dynamics are neglected and actuator velocity is assumed to be available with a negligible time delay. \item Both the deflection induced on the physical filter and its time derivative are assumed to be measured with a negligible time delay. \item Without loss of generality, a zero motion reference ($\omega_d 0$) is assumed for the virtual environment and the transmission ratio is set to one for simplicity of analysis. \item The physical plant parameters are assumed to be positive, while the controller gains are allowed to be negative. \end{itemize}
+The following assumptions are considered for the analysis: \begin{itemize} \item A lumped-parameter LTI model is considered; nonlinear effects, such as backlash and saturation are neglected. \item Electrical dynamics are neglected and actuator velocity is assumed to be available with a negligible time delay. \item The deflection of the physical filter and its time derivative are assumed to be measured with a negligible~delay. \item Without loss of generality, a zero motion reference ($\omega_d 0$) is assumed for the virtual environment and the transmission ratio is set to one for simplicity. \item The physical plant parameters are assumed to be positive, while the controller gains can be negative, as long as the inner motion control loop is asymptotically stable. \end{itemize}